Yuki-42/echo-api/docs/Status.md

 # Status

-Disbroad represents statuses as a JSON object internally.
+Echo represents statuses as a JSON object internally.
 This object has two fields: `type` and `text`.

 The `type` field can be one of the values in this enum:
 ```python